izzymoriguchi/ud851-Exercises/README.md

   - T05a.02-Exercise-PersistData
     - Learn how to use onSaveInstanceState with Bundle
     - check Bundle in onCreate to see if we saved any instance
+  - T05a.03-Exercise-FixLifecycleDisplayBug
+    - Learn how to show onPause and onDestroy on textview using ArrayList
+    - Learn when we get onRestart